oegedijk/explainerdashboard/README.md

  Examples deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](http://explainerdashboard.readthedocs.io), example notebook on how to launch dashboard for different models [here](https://github.com/oegedijk/explainerdashboard/blob/master/dashboard_examples.ipynb), and an example notebook on how to interact with the explainer object [here](https://github.com/oegedijk/explainerdashboard/blob/master/explainer_examples.ipynb).

+ Works with scikit-learn, xgboost, catboost, lightgbm and others.

  ## Installation